Caleb McConnell: Oklahoma City Blue (2023–2024)

 After going undrafted in the 2023 NBA draft, McConnell joined the Oklahoma City Thunder for the 2023 NBA Summer League and on October 31, 2023, he joined the Oklahoma City Blue.
 Throughout the year, he had 174 rebounds and 200 points before becoming a 2024 G-League Finals winner.

 Greensboro Swarm (2024–2025)

 On September 11, 2024, McConnell signed with the Charlotte Hornets, but was waived on October 2.
 On October 27, he joined the Greensboro Swarm.

+Rio Grande Valley Vipers (2025–present)

+On October 14, 2025, McConnell was traded to the Rio Grande Valley Vipers in a four team trade.
+On October 17, 2025, McConnell signed with the Houston Rockets, but was waived shortly after.
+He later returned to the Vipers on October 24.

 Awards and honors

 McConnell was the Defensive Player of the Year for the Big Ten during 2022.
 He shared this Big Ten award with Chase Audige during 2023.
 That year, he was an All-Met for the Metropolitan Basketball Writers Association.
 He also won the Lefty Driesell Award and was in the top four with the Naismith Defensive Player of the Year Award.